MID-ATLANTIC AIR MUSEUM WORLD WAR II CONTROL TOWER PROJECT

 The WWII AAF Control Tower will be named, in honor of PA native Jimmy Stewart who flew B-24s in 8th AF.

 CLICK ON THE PICTURE BELOW TO PLAY THE INTRODUCTORY VIDEO IN A SEPARATE WINDOW

-The Control Tower will be built according to existing floor plans and construction drawings provided by the US Air Force and the RAF.
+The tower will be built according to existing floor plans and construction drawings provided by the US Air Force and the RAF.
 Pending availability of resources, the Museum hopes to start construction in the Fall of 2016.

 While attempting to raise funds through individual donations the Museum is also actively seeking corporate sponsorship through tax deductible donations or in-kind contributions.

 There are three ways you may help make this dream a reality: